Maximize returns.

-Real estate technology has attracted over $9.7 billion in funding activity through the first half of last year, with the number of proptech startups increasing 300% over the last 10 years.
+Real estate technology has attracted over $9.7 billion in funding activity over the last couple of years, with the number of proptech startups increasing 300% over the last 10 years.
 The rental property business is changing in a number of positive ways, with technology adoption at the forefront.

 In this article, we’ll take a look at some of the best free tech tools for landlords to use to improve profits and cash flow, run rent comparables, screen prospective tenants and collect rent online, and manage maintenance requests without having to pick up the phone.